Ecwid/ecwid-api-docs/includes/_customers.md

 If it is set to `true` or `null`, you can use their email for promotions in your app or customization.

 If it's set to `false` – you **cannot send promotional emails** to that person.

+#### Q: Some customers don't have billing and shipping info.
+Why?

+Ecwid saves data for registered customers only.

+If a customer placed order without registration, it counts as a guest checkout.
+However, a basic account is created for them with no address information saved.

+If a customer has registered before, they will have a billing and/or shipping address specified in their account.

 #### Request